No-Code Deployer

 2. On the Infrastructure tab, check the components included in your package, and then click Confirm.

 1. In the Summary dialog, check your complete rollup specification, and then click Confirm and Pay.
+Make sure you have 0.9 ETH and 0.2 Custom Gas Token (if using such an option) in your wallet to deploy your rollup on a Mainnet.

 Congrats — you've just configured and deployed your Mainnet rollup!